Tithing: Fact, Fiction, or Fraud?

 One reason that the writings of the Law, the Prophets, and the Psalms were preserved was so that the Father's elect children could use them as a guide for spiritual growth.
 Therefore, we should seriously consider the examples of giving and sharing that are recorded for our benefit.

-However, to use Abraham's and Jacob's example of giving and God's tithing system for ancient Israel as the authority to legislate tithing as a requirement upon the elect of God today is a misapplication of these examples.
+However, to use Abraham's and Jacob's example of giving and God's tithing system for ancient Israel as the authority to legislate tithing as a requirement on the elect of God today is a misapplication of these examples.
 There is a vast difference between someone who decides from his heart to willingly and cheerfully dedicate a portion of his substance toward supporting the church and its work and someone who is commanded to do so or made to feel guilty if they do not.

 A GIVING CHURCH